Solar energy companies could fill the void created by the lack of secure energy transfer between UK and EU, experts say.

 Yet despite the uncertain future between the UK and the EU, solar energy is set to experience a boost in the UK, partially thanks to the political turmoil that threatens to engulf the country.
 No agreement means no stable EU-UK energy transfer deals, and solar energy has more chance to grow in unstable conditions than traditional energy sources.

 Since 2008, solar power has become the second most popular form of renewable energy behind wind in the UK.
+Solar companies are buying up any pay per sale solar leads where possible to keep up with the demand.
 In 2018, it generated one-fifth of the country’s electricity during the summer months and almost 850,000 UK-based homes have been fitted with solar panels.

 Energy experts attribute the rise in solar’s popularity to the European Commission’s lift of trade controls or ‘import tariffs’ on Chinese-made solar panels in September 2018.
 The removal of this Minimum Price Import (MIP) means that the price of Chinese imports would drop by 20%.
 As a result, this has led to cheaper solar installation systems being offered to consumers, and in the UK the cost of a 4KW system has dropped from £12,000 – £14,000 to around £6,000.